TomSB1423/Obsidian-Darkside20k/Meeting Notes/Week 10.md

 Gamma rays release from every neutron capture in Ga acrylic
 	Can learn about neutron background - this means a neutron will have been stopped

+#TODO Take a look at NEXO project about muons and their xenon experiment - double beta decay